 All feature article, Backtalk, and First Person submissions should be sent to email@example.com.

 How do I know what topics are of interest to Kappan editors?

-A new Call for Manuscripts will typically be posted on this page in January or February each year.
+A new call for manuscripts will typically be posted in January or February each year.
 Please check for it here or watch Kappan for announcements about when it will be available.

 What makes an article acceptable to the editors?

 The best way to learn whether your article is a good fit for Kappan is to become a regular reader of the magazine.